Proof of Soland's conjecture on the efficient solutions to a multicriteria optimization problem: Discussion.

-\section{Discussion}
+\section{Discussion.}

-Soland's article carries a discussion of the so-called value function approach to multicriteria optimization in which one posits the existence of a real-valued function $v(f(x))$ that discriminates between feasible decisions -- and between efficient decisions -- by assigning a rating or value to each decision.
-The decision maker who wishes to behave in a manner consistent with this value function will select decisions $x \in X$ that maximize $v(f(x))$.
-Lemma 3 occurs in a series of propositions intended to illustrate that even if $v$ is assumed to possess specific mathematical properties, no efficient or properly efficient decision can be excluded from consideration on the grounds that it cannot maximize a function with those properties.
-One implication of the present note, however, is that in some situations, certain efficient decisions \textit{can} be discarded on these grounds when $v$ is presumed to be continuous, strictly increasing and strictly concave.
-It might be noted, incidentally, that our proof did not invoke continuity, nor did it require the strict aspect of concavity.
-Indeed, simple concavity would have led us to conclude, by virtue of the Karush-Kuhn-Tucker conditions, that $v(1, 0) \leq v(0, 0) - z_1$ for some $z_1 \geq 0$, contradicting again the monotonicity of $v$.
-What we have shown, therefore, goes beyond Soland's conjecture, to wit: given an efficient decision $x^{\circ}$, there need not exist a strictly increasing concave function $v$ attaining its maximum over $Y$ at $y^{\circ} = f(x^{\circ})$.
+Soland's article carries a discussion of the so-called value function approach to multicriteria optimization in which one posits the existence of a real-valued function $v(f(x))$ that discriminates between feasible decisions---and, in particular, between efficient decisions---by assigning a numerical value to each decision.
+It is expected that the decision maker will select a decision $x \in X$ that maximizes $v(f(x))$.
+In a typical application of this approach (see, for instance, Geoffrion and others \cite{geoffrion1972interactive}), the precise form and character of $v$ are unknown.
+Lemma 3 occurs in a series of propositions intended to illustrate the point that even if $v$ is assumed to possess specific mathematical properties, no efficient or properly efficient decision can be excluded from consideration on the grounds that it cannot maximize a value function with those properties.
+One implication of the present note, however, is that certain efficient decisions \textit{can} on occasion be discarded on those grounds when $v$ is presumed to be continuous, strictly increasing and strictly concave.

+It might be noted, incidentally, that the proof presented herein did not invoke the continuity of $v$, nor did it require the strict aspect of its concavity, for simple concavity would have entitled us to conclude, by virtue of the Karush-Kuhn-Tucker conditions, that $v(1, 0) \leq v(0, 0) - z_1$ for some $z_1 \geq 0$, contradicting again the assumed monotonicity of $v$.
+What we have shown, therefore, goes beyond Soland's conjecture: that given an efficient decision $x^{\circ}$, there need not exist a strictly increasing concave function $v$, continuous or otherwise, attaining its maximum over $Y$ at $y^{\circ} = f(x^{\circ})$.